-QUESTION

-savings goals?

-ANSWER

-- 4. Can you afford to defer a portion of Yes/No your annual compensation? - 5.
-Are you confident in your Yes/No employer's chances for continued success?

-Think 401(k) first.

-Before participating in the deferred comp plan, make sure you're making the most of your organization's 401(k) plan.
-Unlike this plan, savings in the 401(k) is yours and protected by the government (more on that later).

-Once you've contributed all you can to the 401(k) plan, participating in a deferred comp plan may make sense as a way to continue to supplement your retirement income.
+Question Answer This is to see 150 and 1.
+Are you close to maxing out, or have you maxed Yes/No Think qualified plan first. out contributions to a qualified retirement plan, such as a 401(k) or 403(b)?
+Before participating in the deferred comp plan, make sure you're making the most of your 2.
+Are you interested in lowering your current tax rate?
+Yes/No organization's 401(k) or 403(b) plan.
+Unlike this plan, savings in the qualified plan is yours and protected Are you concerned about your ability to meet your retirement savings goals?
+Yes/No by the government (more on that later).
+4. Can you afford to defer a portion of your annual compensation?
+Yes/No Once you've contributed all you can to the qualified plan, participating in a deferred comp plan may make sense as a way to 5.
+Are you confident in your employer's chances for continued success?
+Yes/No continue to supplement your retirement income.